 - A. The Contractor shall record the location of all service and property connections, new or existing, made to utilities constructed under this contract.
 Such records shall be turned over to the Owner upon completion of the work.
 The cost of making such records shall be included in the various unit or lump sum prices stipulated for the various items of the work. - B. The location of each sewer connection as measured along the sewer from the nearest downstream manhole and its description with respect to the sewer shall be recorded.
 The record shall include the depth of new stubs for future connections and the depth of existing connections as measured from the surface grade.
-Also, the use of any vertical riser pipe shall be noted. - C. The location of each water connection as measured along the water line from the nearest fire hydrant. - D. Location of joint repairs shall be noted relative the stationing on the plans.
-This shall correspond to joint logs provided by Contractor.
+Also, the use of any vertical riser pipe shall be noted. - C. The location of each sewer lateral that as measured along the mainline sewer from the nearest upstream manhole.